Decathlon/sports-docs/source/includes/api/_communities.md

 --------- | -------          | -----------
 sport     | `175`            | Filters results based on Decathlon Sport ID nearby[]  | `'45.91,-73,58'` | The current location of the end-user making the request.
-Used to calculate proximity. featured  | `true`           | Boolean representing whether a community should be featured or not partner   | `false`          | Boolean representing whether a community is a Décathlon partner page      | `1`              | For performance reasons, results are paginated by 25 items per page
+Used to calculate proximity. featured  | `true`           | Boolean representing whether a partner should be featured or not partner   | `false`          | Boolean representing whether a partner is a Décathlon partner page      | `1`              | For performance reasons, results are paginated by 25 items per page